dlmcglade/randomRepos/README.md

 ## Introduction

-`Random Repos` is a Python script designed to fetch random active GitHub repositories based on recent activity and summarize their READMEs.
+`Random Repos` is a Python script tht uses the GitHub API to fetch random active repositories based on recent activity and summarize their READMEs if they have them.
+Many repositories will not have a README O.o, so they are ommitted from `repo_summaries.md`, but still tracked in `randomActiveGits.md`.
 This tool is especially useful for developers looking to discover new projects, trends, or technologies within the GitHub community.
-Many repositories will not have a README.
-These are ommitted from `repo_summaries.md`, but still tracked in `randomActiveGits.md`.

 ## Table of Contents